genterist/openMRS-Security/1-OWASP-Assesment/report.md

 The web application should have certification on each available website.

 ### * Actual results
 The settings showed us that even the home page for this application is not secure.
 ![alt text](https://github.com/genterist/openMRS-Security/blob/master/1-OWASP-Assesment/Test%20Result/A6_001.PNG)

-# A7 - IAP - DETECTING LEADING SPACE ATTACK
+# [A7 - 01 - IAP ] [ DETECTING LEADING SPACE ATTACKS ]
 ### Priority : medium
 ### Test status : FAILED
 `DESIGNER : TAM N NGUYEN` <br/>